goauthentik/authentik/website/integrations/services/pgadmin/index.md

 ## What is pgAdmin

-> pgAdmin is a management tool for PostgreSQL and derivative relational databases such as EnterpriseDB's EDB Advanced Server.
-It may be run either as a web or desktop application.
+> pgAdmin is a management tool for PostgreSQL and derivative relational databases.
 >
 > -- https://www.pgadmin.org/